MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 7.1.2.
 Response pagination

 A response to retrieve a list of results (e.g. `GET /performanceJob`) can be paginated.
-The Buyer/Client can specify following query attributes related to pagination:
+The Buyer/Client can specify the following query attributes related to pagination:

 - `limit` - number of expected list items